ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-3.md

 ### Allocate Cores to Different Tasks

-It is critical to be carefully alloacting the cores to various tasks for 5G stack.
+It is critical to carefully alloacte the cores to various tasks for 5G stack.
 Make sure all of processes have their own cores to run on, not to step over each other.

 For multiple socket server, always use numactl to launch your program to associate with the cpu and the PCIe device your program will access on same node.